 Helmets on, everyone!
-There’s only one month to go until the UCI Mountain Bike World Cup is just around the bend, and once again the town of Fort William will play host to this incredible event, jam-packed with fierce competition, daredevil tricks and possibly some mud too.
+The UCI Mountain Bike World Cup is just around the bend, and once again the town of Fort William will play host to this incredible event, jam-packed with fierce competition, daredevil tricks and maybe a little bit of mud as well.

 Want to be there too?
 Go to the official site to book tickets and start planning your trip to the Highlands now!